gadishiimwe/Tugwemo/README.md

 - **Learn and Grow**: Discover new cultures, languages, and worldviews

 ### Cultural Significance
-As Rwanda's first anonymous video chat platform, Tugwemo celebrates the country's rich cultural heritage while embracing global connectivity.
-We support multiple languages (Kinyarwanda, English, French, Swahili) and incorporate Rwanda-specific features that honor our traditions while welcoming the world.
+As Africa's first anonymous video chat platform, Tugwemo celebrates the continent's rich cultural heritage while embracing global connectivity.
+We support multiple languages (Kinyarwanda, English, French, Swahili) and incorporate Africa-specific features that honor our traditions while welcoming the world.

 ### Safety First
 We prioritize user safety above all else, implementing enterprise-grade security measures, AI-powered content moderation, and comprehensive reporting systems to ensure every user has a positive experience.